-As our region continues to see rapid growth, Highways England is committed to ensuring our roads have the capacity to support it.
+As our region continues to see rapid growth, we're committed to ensuring our roads have the capacity to support it.

-Now the M6 junction 16 to 19 (Crewe to Knutsford) and Manchester smart motorway (M60 junction 8 to M62 junction 20) are fully operational, we're progressing with further smart motorway schemes.
+Now the M6 junction 16 to 19 (Crewe to Knutsford), Manchester smart motorway (M60 junction 8 to M62 junction 20), and the M62 junction 10 to 12 are fully operational, we're progressing with further smart motorway schemes.

-These will be followed by M62 junction 20 to 25, M56 junction 6 to 8, and M6 junction 21a to 26.
+These will be followed by M62 junction 20 to 25, and M6 junction 21a to 26.
 They are designed to keep drivers safe, reduce congestion and improve journey reliability.
 We had originally scheduled these projects to run concurrently.

 These changes are: